 Passivity is generally seen as a powerless state to be in but at times it is very much needed.
 An extreme example of this would be if you were held at gunpoint and told to do things you would not normally do – submitting in a situation like this might just save your life.
 On the less severe end of the spectrum, you may not want to confront certain people because you are too tired, don’t care about it or need to be somewhere else doing something else – all good reasons to simply let things slide.

-Assertiveness is the “holy grail” when it comes to standing up for yourself but this will not always work, especially when you are dealing with aggressive people.
+Assertiveness is the “holy grail” when it comes to standing up for yourself but this will not always work, especially when you are dealing with aggressive (or underhanded) people.
 It would be like trying to communicate in a language that they do not understand.
 In this case, I would recommend arcing up because then you will be on the same wavelength.
-Overall I have found that mirroring the other person’s behavior elicits respect.
-Assertiveness, generally speaking, works when you are dealing with passive or other assertive individuals.
+Overall I have found that deliberately mimicking the other person’s behavior elicits respect, even if at first they are pissed off with you for calling them out on their bullshit.
+Assertiveness, generally speaking, works when you are dealing with passive, or other assertive individuals.

 Now, as for passive-aggressive…it is a very unbalanced state to be in, flipping from one extreme to the other.
 The healthiest position to be in is in the middle, at assertiveness, where you can easily jump to either of the other positions with little or no effort.
 Remember, however, that assertiveness and aggressiveness are, more often than not, two sides of the same coin.